BilalEssafi1/my-practice-repository/README.md

 The primary goal of WanderMorocco is to provide an engaging and informative platform for users to explore the diverse aspects of Moroccan culture.
 Whether visitors are planning a trip, learning about Moroccan history, or simply browsing, the site is designed to be intuitive and informative.

 ## Target Audience
-- Travelers interested in visiting Morocco
+- Travelers interested in visiting Morocco.
-- Cultural enthusiasts
+- Cultural enthusiasts.
-- General users with an interest in learning about Morocco
+- General users with an interest in learning about Morocco.

 ## User Stories
 - First-Time Visitor Goals: